-The Piperales is an order of flowering tropical herbs, shrubs and small trees many of which are aromatic, including two families: Saururaceae with 5 genera and 7 species from N. America and E. Asia, and Piperaceae.
+The Order Piperales contains two families of flowering tropical herbs, shrubs and small trees many of which are aromatic: Saururaceae with 5 genera and 7 species from N. America and E. Asia, and Piperaceae which includes some succulent species.
 Some systems of classification add in additional families.

-The Piperaceae. include the tropical genera Piper and Peperomia which contain most of the ca. 1400 species.
+The Piperaceae include the tropical genera Piper and Peperomia which between them contain most of the ca. 1400 species.

 Piper species are cultivated for spices, especially P. nigrum (black pepper).

-The less succulent Peperomias are commonly raised as houseplants.
-The more succulent Peperomias include desirable collectibles, including tuber-forming species.
+The less succulent Peperomias are commonly raised as houseplants although many have quite succulent stems.
+The more succulent Peperomias include species with fleshy, windowed leaves and there are a few tuber-forming species.